Heart Valve Treatment Without Open-Heart Surgery in Ahmedabad TAVI & BMV at Apollo CVHF

-Using advanced catheter-based technology, Dr. Kulin Sheth treats two of the most common valve conditions — aortic valve stenosis and mitral valve stenosis — without opening the chest, without stopping the heart, and without a lengthy hospital stay.
-These procedures are performed at Apollo CVHF Heart Institute, Bodakdev, Ahmedabad.
+Using advanced catheter-based heart valve treatment technology, Dr. Kulin Sheth, an experienced Interventional Cardiologist in Ahmedabad, treats two of the most common heart valve conditions – aortic valve stenosis and mitral valve stenosis- without opening the chest, without stopping the heart, and without a lengthy hospital stay.
+These minimally invasive procedures are performed at Apollo CVHF Heart Institute, Bodakdev, Ahmedabad, providing advanced cardiac care with faster recovery for eligible patients.

 How Is TAVI Performed?